teamlse2022/Thoughtworks/README.md

 - Potential to engage with under-represented groups to increase overall cycling uptake.

 ### Download the required datafiles from this link before running the code and associated analysis: [Google Drive](https://drive.google.com/drive/folders/1fLhZFesbBWgKYrJb6d7A3781ujcFGka5).

+### Explore the London Mayor's [Transport Strategy](https://www.london.gov.uk/what-we-do/transport/our-vision-transport/mayors-transport-strategy-2018) for additional background information and the context of this project.